JJTR-Arcy/Ramos_Jared_ShoppingCartActivity/README.md

 May 1, 11:08am | Part 2 progress is going smoothly.
 - Added cart menu, history, and exit
 - working on adding the search and filtering of products ASAP.

+May 1, 11:28am | Part 2 progress is still going smoothly, like wow.
+- Added the search and filtering or products.
+- IMMEDIATELY Working on removing and updating items from the cart.
+- my hands are shaking, why did i do this to myself ToT